日本語 English

 Establish an Advanced Risk Assessment System

-*2 HAZOP-LOPA:
+* HAZOP-LOPA:

-Hazard and Operability Studies-Layer of Protection Analysis.
-A method for determining additional risk reduction measures by determining the frequency [/y] of possible impacts (fire, explosion, etc.) for each possible impact identified in HAZOP as the product of the probability of the cause and the probability that each independent protective layer, which is an existing safety measure, will be breached.
+A way to determine additional risk reduction measures by ascertaining the frequency [/y] of "impacts" (fire, explosion, etc.) for each "cause" of deviation and possible "impact" identified in HAZOP, which assumes and exhaustively analyzes deviations from normality, as the product of the probability of occurrence of the cause and the probability that existing safety measures will be breached.

 Upgrading to Smart Works (Safety and Prevention with Advanced Technology)